 McMinnville has a historic downtown with many buildings preserved from the late 1800's, which today house shops and residences.
 The town has been popular with UFO believers since 1950, when photographs of what were thought to be UFO's were published in several newspapers and Life Magazine, and each year a UFO Festival is held here.

 Today, McMinnville is considered the capital of Oregon's wine industry with dozens of wineries and is known as a Pinot Noir paradise, and is host to the International Pinot Noir Celebration.
 It has been recognized by Sunset Magazine as a top 20 "Dream Town", and Bon Appetit Magazine rated it as one of the top "Best Foodie Towns" in America.
-Picture of Hotel Oregon, now a popular downtown pub and restaurant, courtesy of Wikipedia and M.O.
-Stephens; picture of Riley Center at Linfield College courtesy of Wikipedia and DerRichter; picture of Evergreen Aviation Museum courtesy of Wikipedia.
+Photo of The Evergreen Aviation Museum courtesy of Wikipedia and Notkeel (public domain); photo of A-25 Mitchell bomber on the main floor of the museum courtesy of Wikipedia and Karl Dickman (public domain).